khom92/crud_php_ci_plpgsql/crud_departamentos/readme.rst

-For more information about build this project go to the next link: http://nexushare.260mb.net/2017/12/23/crud-codeigniter-plpgsql-de-postgre-ajax-datatable-server-side/
+For more information on how to build this project go to the following link: http://nexushare.260mb.net/2017/12/23/crud-codeigniter-plpgsql-de-postgre-ajax-datatable-server-side/

 #####################################################################################################################################